 Marketing teams might use this data to power MailChimp, and product teams might use the same data to power Google Analytics or Amplitude.
 Each category we present solves a different problem or appeals to the different job functions in a business.

-We’ll cover the following categories of tools:
+We’ll cover the following categories:

 Understanding the graphs

 Before you get started reviewing our category analysis, it’s important to understand what the graphs mean.

 Each graph represents how many Segment customers enabled a destination in a given quarter—meaning the graphs represent growth, rather than total number of users per tool.

 Interpreting lines on the graph:

 Upward line = tool is growing exponentially (colored and highlighted)

 Downward line = tool is growing, but growth is slowing (grey lines)

 Each graph highlights exponentially growing tools with colored lines.
 Other tools in the category are shown for scale in light grey lines.